 PV Nature plans to issue two types of non-offset 'certificates': restoration and conservation certificates.
-Plan Vivo restoration certificates would be issued based on a one percent gain on the basket of metrics for restoration projects.
+Plan Vivo restoration certificates are based on percent changes in a set of biodiversity metrics defined at project level.
+The PV Nature methodology aims to establish standardized habitat and species-based indices across four pillars.
+Restoration certificates would be issued based on a one percent gain on the basket of metrics for restoration projects.
 The issuance of conservation certificates requires a project area to meet at least one of the Key Biodiversity Area (KBA) criteria,27 or two of the Important Plant Area (IPA) criteria.28 Verra's SD VISta Nature Framework and biodiversity methodology aims to create a global framework for biodiversity projects with localized modules based on biomes or eco-regions.29 The methodology promises to address trade-offs in measuring biodiversity change, such as global versus local application and restoration versus conservation focus.